 Daddy Lumba's Funeral Injuncted by Ernestina Fosuh and Other Family Members

-• Daddy Lumba's funeral has beeen postponed following a court injunction from his immediate family over planning disputes
+• Daddy Lumba's funeral has been postponed following a court injunction from his immediate family over planning disputes

 • The Accra High Court ruled that Abusuapanin Kofi Owusu must consult relatives for funeral arrangements moving forward

-• The funeral of the legendary musician who passed away on July 26, 2025, had been scheduled for December 13, 2025
+• The funeral of the legendary musician, who passed away on July 26, 2025, and was initially scheduled for December 13

-The final funeral rite for Daddy Lumba, scheduled for Saturday, December 13, 2025, has been injuncted.
+An injunction has been granted regarding the final funeral rites for Daddy Lumba, which were initially scheduled for Saturday, December 13, 2025.

-The injunction follows a lawsuit brought before the Accra High Court by Lumba's elder sister, Ernestina Fosu, and other immediate family members.
+The injunction follows a lawsuit brought before the Accra High Court by the late legend's elder sister, Ernestina Fosu, and other immediate family members.

 Daddy Lumba Funeral, Ernestina Fosu, Abusuapanin Kofi Owusu, Daddy Lumba's Family, Accra High Court, Daddy Lumba's Funeral Injuncted

-Accra High Court rules in favour of Ernestina Fosu to injunct Daddy Lumba's funeral.
+The Accra High Court rules in favour of Ernestina Fosu to injunct Daddy Lumba's funeral, which was scheduled for December 13, 2025.
 Photo source: @sweet_maame_adwoa

 Source: Facebook

-Ernestina Fosu and her family sought to restrain Daddy Lumba's family head, Abusuapanin Kofi Owusu, from organising the late musician as scheduled.
+Ernestina Fosu and her family sought to restrain Daddy Lumba's family head, Abusuapanin Kofi Owusu, from organising the late musician's funeral as scheduled.

-Their grievances stemmed from the immediate family's claim that Abusuapanin Kofi Owusu had sidelined them from the funeral organisation for the late musician, who passed away on July 26, 2025.
+Their grievances stemmed from the immediate family's claim that Abusuapanin had sidelined them from organising the final rites for the musician, who passed away on July 26, 2025.

 Read also